Speed (Japanese band): 2000: Disbandment

 In October 1999, Speed announced that they would disband.
 The news shocked many fans and artists alike as they appeared to be breaking up at the peak of their career.
 The reason offered was that they have grown up and would like to pursue their own solo paths and interests.
 The date announced for the disbandment was the following year – March 31, 2000.
 This date was chosen because it was the time when the Sakura would bloom in Japan, thus signaling new life.

 Following the news, on November 3, 1999, Speed released their final single titled "Long Way Home", which had an R&B vibe to it.
 The single did not debut at no. 1 on the Oricon charts despite first week sales of over 366,000 copies, due to competition from boy-band Arashi's debut single "Arashi" which sold 557,000 copies.
 Long Way Home eventually sold over 613,000 copies.

 Speed then released their final album Carry On My Way containing a variety of tracks from soft-tone ballads to R&B songs and even a couple of rock songs.
 Overall the album sold 880,000 copies.
 Their summer tour Speed Tour 1999 Real Life visited arenas and halls before a final dome tour, titled Speed Dome Tour 1999 Real Life, took in 6 shows with their very final concert being held in the Fukuoka Dome on Christmas Day.

 A few weeks prior to the disbandment of Speed, hiro release her 2nd single "Bright Daylight" and Eriko finally released her own solo CD under the stage name Eriko with Crunch.
 Eriko's single titled "Red Beat of My Life" was a fast-paced song produced by Hiromasa Ijichi with a video filmed in New Mexico, USA.
 The single debuted at no. 3 and sold over 240,000 copies.

 On March 29, 2000, Speed released two greatest-hits albums titled Speed the Memorial Best 1335days Dear Friends 1 and Speed the Memorial Best 1335days Dear Friends 2.
 The albums contained all their hit singles along with previously unreleased tracks and other popular songs from their single b-sides and albums.
 Dear Friends 2 contained their break-up theme song "April."
-The albums also contained a program that when installed displayed small virtual images of the girls on a computer screen.
+The albums also contained a program that when installed displayed small virtual images of the members on a computer screen.

 On 31 March 2000, Speed attended Music Station and performed a final 30-minute mini-live singing a few of their hit songs.
 The last song they sang together was "Starting Over", in which Takako cried during singing.